Provably avoiding over-optimization in Direct Preference Optimization without knowing the data distribution: Additional Experiments

 \subsubsection{Ensemble Training and Inference}

 The \texttt{PEPO} ensemble is trained by assigning each LoRA adapter to its corresponding data partition.
 Ensemble members can be trained sequentially or in parallel across multiple GPUs \textbf{without any required communication} between the members of the ensemble.
-Therefore, the training of all $L$ LoRA adapters can be carried out in parallel as shown in \cref{fig:parallel_training}.

 While we introduced a rejection sampling scheme in \Cref{sec:algo} that samples exactly from $\piout$, it can be computationally expensive at inference time.
 For our large-scale experiments, we instead employ the token-level approximation detailed in \Cref{app:tokenpepo}.
 This variant applies the pessimistic aggregation at each decoding step, enabling efficient autoregressive generation.
-We use greedy decoding (temperature $T=0$) with this token-level aggregation for all reported unless stated otherwise.
+We use greedy decoding (temperature $T=0$) with this token-level aggregation for all reported results unless stated otherwise.

 \paragraph{Shared backbone inference} During inference of \texttt{PEPO}, we load multiple adapters together with one shared backbone.
 This allows us to efficiently switch the adapters on and off to run the forward pass with different members of the ensemble without reloading the model to and from device each time.
 We make use of multiple GPUS by distributing multiple copies of this shared backbone model on each available device.
-This is shown in \cref{fig:parallel_inference}.